 This page hosts a variety of resources to help inform the Gonzaga community about emergency preparedness efforts on our campus.

-Emergency Preparedness Mission
+Emergency Preparedness Mission and Values

 The Office of Emergency Preparedness leads efforts to create and implement a culture of preparedness at Gonzaga University that integrates industry best practices in a Catholic, Jesuit manner and upholds the well-being of the whole person for the entire community.

 - Practice integrity, respect, and honesty in our work and engagement with others

 - Mindfully and deliberately engage in our community to build our culture

 - Engage in servant leadership best practices to build up those around us

 - Practice sustainable behaviors in our consumption and financial practices

 Emergency preparedness are the efforts undertaken to develop a secure and resilient community with the capabilities to prevent, protect against, mitigate, respond to, and recover from the threats and hazards which pose the greatest risk.

 Emergency managers are charged with creating the framework through which institutions achieve preparedness, but everyone in the community has an important role to play in the preparedness partnership.